breezy-weather/breezy-weather/README.md

 Logo was designed by [Anthony Dégrange](https://anthony-degrange-design.fr/).

-As per French laws, “L’auteur jouit du droit au respect de son nom, de sa qualité et de son œuvre.
-Ce droit est attaché à sa personne.
-Il est perpétuel, inaliénable et imprescriptible.
-Il est transmissible à cause de mort aux héritiers de l’auteur.
-L’exercice peut être conféré à un tiers en vertu de dispositions testamentaires.” which can be translated as “The author shall enjoy the right to respect for his name, his authorship, and his work.
-This right shall be attached to his person.
-It shall be perpetual, inalienable and imprescriptible.
-It may be transmitted *mortis causa* to the heirs of the author.
-The exercise of this right may be conferred on a third person by testamentary provisions.”.

 ## Allowed usages of Breezy Weather identity

 To present Breezy Weather app, you can do the following *without* receiving specific permission from Breezy Weather organization or Anthony Dégrange: